shawnbrown/datatest/docs/how-to/get-started.rst

 Using Datatest's Built-in Tools
 -------------------------------

-This sample uses datatest's built-in :class:`Selector <datatest.Selector>` object for loading and querying data.
+This sample uses datatest's built-in :class:`Select <datatest.Select>` object for loading and querying data.
 This does not require any additional dependencies

-The ``Selector`` syntax tries to be friendly by returning data in the same format in which it was selected---e.g., selecting ``{'A': ('B', 'C')}`` will return a dictionary whose keys are made from column "A" and whose values are two-tuples made from columns "B" and "C":
+The ``Select`` syntax tries to be friendly by returning data in the same format in which it was selected---e.g., selecting ``{'A': ('B', 'C')}`` will return a dictionary whose keys are made from column "A" and whose values are two-tuples made from columns "B" and "C":